manujedi/TimeLapse/README.md

 This is a simple modification for me as i don't need BRC3 and burst shooting so i removed them.
 I added manuall control for ISO, Exp. and Aperture.
-It is not bug free and only works if the manual mode is set in the camera ("M")
+It is not bug free and only works if the manual mode is set in the camera ("M") Also it has a finer control for time and shots

 ![Screenshot](image/screenshot.png)

 The UI is not always updated correctly, use the refresh button!

+# --------- original readme ---------

 # TimeLapse